sagc-bioinformatics/nextflow-example-workflow-2024/README.md

 # Nextflow example workflow

-This repository contains a completed example of converting a simple [bash script](assets/workflow_bash.sh) into a nextflow workflow.
+This repository contains a completed example of converting a simple [bash script](assets/workflow_bash.sh) into a nextflow workflow, made for the ([2024 Nextflow vs Snakemake workshop](https://sagc-bioinformatics.github.io/nextflow-vs-snakemake-2024/)).

-The workshop was held in person on the 28th of August, 2024 ([workshop site here](https://sagc-bioinformatics.github.io/nextflow-vs-snakemake-2024/)).

 The version of the workflow that was written on the day can be found in [main.nf.WORKSHOP_VERSION](main.nf.WORKSHOP_VERSION).